Client Rights and Professional Standards

 Therapist Credentials and Licensure

-Your therapist is licensed in the state of Utah and meets all state requirements for education, training, and supervised clinical experience.
+Your therapist is licensed in and meets all state requirements for education, training, and supervised clinical experience.

 Therapist Names, License Type and License Number:

-Your therapist practices within the scope of practice defined by Utah law and their professional license.
+Your therapist practices within the scope of practice defined by state law and their professional license.

-You may verify your therapist’s license status at any time through the Utah Division of Professional Licensing (DOPL) website:
+You may verify your therapist’s license status at any time.

 Client Rights and Professional Standards